 BRONZE MAN- 12 HOURS OF FORT CLINCH

 A new race inside of Fort Clinch State Park!
-Date is September 24th, 2016.
-Start time is Sundown at 7:18 PM.
 This is a 12 hour night run.
-End time is 7:18 AM, Sunrise, on the 25th.
-The course is a 1 mile loop and will be run washing machine style (switch directions at the end of every lap).
-The loop is a mix of pavement (.25), hard packed dirt/gravel and semi packed sand beach around the fort (.5), and a short section of trail (.25).
+The course is a 1 mile loop.
+It is a mix of pavement (.25), hard packed dirt/gravel and semi packed sand beach around the fort (.5), and a short section of trail (.25).
 With the exception of the trail, the course is relative flat.

 This will be professionally scored and chip timed by Mike Melton at MCMTiming.

-The event is meant to be a fundraiser for the 501(c)3 Friends of Fort Clinch, towards their goal of purchasing a 6′ tall, bronze statue as a memorial to the Civilian Conservation Corps workers who restored the fort in the 1930’s.
+The event is a fundraiser for the 501(c)3 Friends of Fort Clinch.
+The funds raised will be used to pay off the recent purchase of a 6′ tall, bronze statue as a memorial to the Civilian Conservation Corps workers who restored the fort in the 1930’s.
 The CCC is pretty much directly responsible for the establishment of Florida’s state park and thus many of the trails we enjoy running and hiking on.

 FDR’s New Deal and the Civilian Conservation Corp